 Despite the lack of a dedicated B2B website, Marx Foods, which carries Silver Fern Farms products, has plenty of experience selling digitally to businesses.
 When a B2B buyer enters their credentials to log into the retail site, they wind up on a special landing page with products geared to their needs, such as cases of food items.

 While B2B ecommerce sales represent just 2% of Marx Foods’s total ecommerce volume, they have grown considerably since the start of the coronavirus pandemic.
-And Marx Foods expects them to keep growing in the coming year, says chief executive Justin Marx, who represents the fifth generation in the Marx family-owned business.
+And Marx Foods expects them to keep growing in the coming year, says Justin Marx.

 To promote its new B2B website, which will run on the Oracle NetSuite platform just as its B2C site does, Marx Foods has begun an email marketing campaign for its B2B clients.
 In addition, the company plans to extend many of the same customer service tools used by its sales representatives and on its B2C site to the new B2B site.
 For example, online B2B buyers will be able to contact customer service reps with specific product questions, plus questions about how to better manage food costs to help minimize waste, which is a big issue with restaurants.